Driving a new approach to sustainable palm oil

 - Certify all palm oil smallholders in Pangkalan Tiga village according to RSPO and ISPO principles and criteria

 - Map palm oil smallholders in at least three villages in Kotawaringin Barat district, helping farmers obtain land certificates, business licenses and environmental permits

 - Conduct baseline assessments of palm oil farmer organisations in Umpang and Lada Mandala Jaya villages

-The programme will initially impact around 600 independent smallholders on approximately 1,400 hectares of land.
+The programme initially targeted 600 independent smallholders on approximately 1,400 hectares of land.
+We are currently targeting another 1,126 smallholders and covering 2,163 hectares to obtain certification based on the principles and criteria of the Roundtable on Sustainable Palm Oil (RSPO).
 If successful, it has the potential to be expanded to other areas in the district.

 A step towards systemic change

 The initiative – which takes a different approach to other smallholder certification projects in Indonesia – will tap into government resources and power to support smallholder development.
 Implementation will be carried out together with the village and district governments, who will also support the monitoring of smallholder performance through a system that was recently established at the provincial and district levels.

 “We believe that a production–protection approach to commodity sourcing is the way forward.
 In the coming years, we will increase our efforts in transforming the sustainable palm oil industry so I am delighted this programme is up and running,” said Dhaval Buch, Chief Procurement Officer at Unilever.
 “As smallholders play a key role in palm oil production, we are working to help them achieve certification and implement sustainable practices.
 Partnerships like this are instrumental if we are to achieve the level of systemic change that is necessary across industries and supply chains.”